 How much self-worth is tied to professional achievement?
 If the answer is "most of it," that's worth examining before major decisions.

-What do the people closest see?
+What do the people closest to you see?
 Their perspectives often reveal blind spots.

 How does the ideal three-years-from-now feel?
 Not what's been accomplished, but what emotional state is inhabited.

 There's no formula for what comes after exit.
-The six paths here are starting points, not prescriptions.
-Most journeys will touch several of them and may eventually land somewhere unmapped.
+The six paths here are places to start, not answers.
+Most people will try a few of them and may end up somewhere none of them describe.